 Foundations of Public Policy and Planning– Department of Urban and Environmental Policy and Planning.
-Tufts University, Fall 2007, Fall 2010.
+Tufts University, Fall 2007, Fall 2010, Fall 2014.

 Required core course for MA students.
 A conceptual and critical overview of public policy and planning theory, process, and practice.
 Provides an introduction to basic elements of public policy formation and application involving a range of environmental, social policy, and planning issues.
 This includes methods for analyzing policy and planning decisions, strategies for developing alternatives, examination of the role of values and empirical knowledge in setting policy agendas, and implementation.

 Regional Planning Tools and Techniques – Department of Urban and Environmental Policy and Planning.
 Tufts University, Spring 2008, Spring 2009, Spring 2011, Spring 2012, Spring 2013, Spring 2014.

 As professionals addressing the most pressing urban, social, and environmental problems in society, planners and policy analysts are often faced with a paradox of scale: “local” is too narrow, “global” is too broad, and “national” is politically challenging.
 It is at the regional scale that some of the most innovative, exciting, and effective planning and public policy occurs.
 In this course, we explore the tools and techniques used in the professions of planning and public policy to address a wide range of issues where regionalism works: land use and development, transportation, energy, waste, and natural resources.
 Drawing on the state-of-the-art from practice, this course will help students to develop the knowledge and skills to be effective in their chosen planning and public policy careers.

 Qualitative Skills for Planning and Public Policy– Department of Urban and Environmental Policy and Planning.
 Tufts University,Spring 2009, Spring 2011, Fall 2011, Fall 2012, Fall 2013.